Guatemala - Country Commercial Guide

 Opportunities

-Personal security products, protection products and high-tech solutions and services have the most significant opportunities.
+Personal security products, protection products and high-tech solutions and services offer the most significant opportunities.
 All security products are imported since there is no local production.
-Import taxes for these products range from 0 to 15 % and free duty entrance under CAFTA - DR, plus the value added tax of 12 %.
+Import taxes for these products range from 0-15 % and offer free duty entrance under CAFTA - DR, plus the value added tax of 12%.

 We are in constant contact with security and safety equipment importers as well as the Security Chamber of Guatemala, to keep track of market trends, and importers interested in U.S. made products.
 We promote and send a delegation of importers each year to the ISC Expo and to ASIS International Expo.